testing-library/eslint-plugin-testing-library/docs/rules/no-dom-import.md

 # Disallow importing from DOM Testing Library

-Ensure that there are no direct imports from `@testing-library/dom` or `@testing-library/dom` when using some testing library framework wrapper.
+Ensure that there are no direct imports from `@testing-library/dom` or `dom-testing-library` when using some testing library framework wrapper.

 ## Rule Details